Zankoku-Okuno/blag/articles/journal/homebrew-computer.md

     * 4 bits for a small immediate (0--16 or -8--7) or offset)
     * 2 bits for a register, and 2 bits for an extended opcode

+#### Possible Revision 1

+I'm getting second thoughts about the instruction set:
+    * conditional branches are very strange
+    * the accumulator-based operations don't jive with the register-based idea
+    * I don't need that many arithmetic instructions
+    * If I only use 8-bit immediates, that lets me eliminate the sign-extension hardware needed for decoding small immediates.

 #### ISA

 Architecture: